Getting Started with Browser Extensions: A Quick Guide

 The Security Model: Easy to Understand

-The simplicity of the row-level security in PostgreSQL is easy to configure and understand.
+The simplicity of the row-level security model in PostgreSQL is easy to configure and understand.

 It presents a straightforward yet robust framework that drastically reduces the risk of misconfiguration—making security accessible to all of the team, even for newcomers, from day one.